jmdigiorgio/voxproc-front/docs/product.md

-# XTelegraph
+# voxproc

 ## Product Vision

-XTelegraph transforms how users consume social media content by converting text-based posts into an audio stream experience, enabling continuous or periodic information consumption without visual or tactile interruption of primary tasks.
+voxproc transforms how users consume social media content by converting text-based posts into an audio stream experience, enabling continuous or periodic information consumption without visual or tactile interruption of primary tasks.
 Think of it as "radio station or a personal telegraph for social media" - a background audio companion for the modern professional or people who are just tired of looking at their phones all the time.

 ## Target Users